 There are 3 commercial hot springs throughout the southern Rockies.
 A hot spring is like a public pool but is fed from the natural hot springs in the area.

-There are a few hot tubs located within the Canmore Crossing complex.
-For example, in building C at 1120 Railway ave there is a large hot tub located on the roof with mountain views.
+There are two hot tubs located within the Canmore Crossing complex.
+In building C at 1120 Railway Ave., and building A at 1160 Railway Ave., there are large hot tubs located on the roof with mountain views.
 Renters get access to the hot tubs during the hours that the hot tubs are open.
 Hot tub towels are provided in the suite.

 Yes, our vacation rental condo has wireless high speed, details are on our FAQ page.